Nexmo/station/_documentation/messages/code-snippets/before-you-begin.md

 ## What are Code Snippets?

 Code snippets are short pieces of code you can reuse in your own applications.
-The code snippets utilise code from the [Nexmo Node Code Snippets](https://github.com/Nexmo/nexmo-node-code-snippets) and [Nexmo Curl Code Snippets](https://github.com/Nexmo/nexmo-curl-code-snippets) repositories.
+The code snippets utilize code from the [Nexmo Node Code Snippets](https://github.com/Nexmo/nexmo-node-code-snippets) and [Nexmo Curl Code Snippets](https://github.com/Nexmo/nexmo-curl-code-snippets) repositories.

 Please read this information carefully, so you can best use the code snippets.